NicoLeyman/HLODSystem/README.md

 # HLOD system
 The idea of a Hierarchical Level Of Detail system is to improve performance by simplifying the scene hierarchy as the distance from the camera increases.
-By combining all of the static objects in a scene, and dividing the resulting mesh using a quadtree or octree, we can replace many objects without (very) noticeable quality loss.
+By combining all of the static objects in a scene, and dividing the resulting mesh using a quadtree or octree, we can replace many objects without a (very) noticeable loss of quality.
 * Improves rendering performance by reducing the number of draw calls.

 This HLOD system includes an interface for a swappable batcher.
 The batcher is responsible for combining objects to build the HLOD tree structure meshes.
 The behavior of the used batcher can further affect performance.